A parameter isn’t used in the body of a method.

 Find all references to the old method and replace them with references to the new method.

 Delete the old method.
-Do not perform this step if the old method is part of a public interface.
+Don’t perform this step if the old method is part of a public interface.
 In this case, mark the old method as deprecated.